mui/material-ui/docs/data/base/components/popup/popup.md

 It relies on the third-party [Floating UI](https://floating-ui.com/) library for positioning.

 :::info
-The Popup component is intended to replace the [Popper](/base-ui/react-popper/) component, which will be phased out in a future release of Base UI.
+The Popup component, once stable, is intended to replace the [Popper](/base-ui/react-popper/) component, which will be phased out in a future release of Base UI.
 :::

 ## Component